Definition of Semivariable Costs

 Semivariable costs are costs or expenses whose behavior is partially fixed and partially variable.
+That is, part of the total cost does not increase or decrease as an activity changes within a reasonable range of activity, while another part of the total cost increases as an activity increases and it decreases as the activity decreases.
 Semivariable costs are also referred to as mixed costs.

-The manufacturer's electricity cost is also a semivariable cost in relationship with the company's machine hours.
-The portion of the electricity cost used to operate the production equipment is variable, but the portion of the electricity cost used for lighting and air conditioning the manufacturing facility is a fixed cost.
+The manufacturer's electricity cost is also semivariable in relation to the company's machine hours.
+The portion of the electricity cost used to operate the production equipment is variable, but the portion of the electricity cost used to light and air condition the manufacturing facility is fixed.

-These simple examples illustrate that it can be difficult to understand how costs behave.
-There are many factors, activities, and drivers that influence the level of costs.
+These simple examples show it can be difficult to understand how costs behave.
+After all there are many factors, activities, and drivers that influence the level of costs.